-Adult Learning Concept
+Learning Concept

-The goal of the CBOL degree completion program is to link learning directly to your present or planned career activities.
+The goal of the accelerated degree program is to link learning directly to your present or planned career activities.
 We believe in connecting your coursework to your life experience.
 Our educational model is designed specifically for adult learning.

 - Prior collegiate and extra-collegiate learning derived from academic, personal, and professional experiences since high school may be evaluated for college credit. - Past and present work experience will serve as a catalyst in the learning process.
-At the heart of CBOL education model is a major project, which continues throughout the program, blends study and experiential learning.
+At the heart of the education model is a major project, which continues throughout the program, blends study and experiential learning.

-Faculty is devoted to the CBOL education model and fully respects students' prior learning as worthwhile and valuable in the educational setting.
-Experience in their respective fields, CBOL instructors come from Concordia University ranks or are adjunct faculty who have proven expertise and enjoy working with adult students.
+Faculty is devoted to the education model and fully respects students' prior learning as worthwhile and valuable in the